KmolYuan/optimization-learning/group.md

 After apply the uncertainty analysis, we found the feasible region is too small to handle.
 The reason might be the distortion of our constant values.
 The value changes (variables, constants, constraints and algorithm options) were tried but the solution of FOSM is not meet the idea.
 Because of the above reasons, we cannot make a actual finished product.

+## Future

+For Genetic Algorithm, we think the penalty function in Matlab are the reason of the failure.
+If the algorithms in this project are fully controllable [@group-meta], the optimization process will be more easier.
+In future, we hope the optimization theory can be apply with different ways.

 # Bibliography